thomaswilburn/itc210-resources/readme.rst

 Week 5 - Information architecture 2
 ###################################

 In order to wireframe effectively, you will need to start putting in placeholder content and check to see that your organization holds up.
 For this sprint, I want to start seeing template partials and sidebars added to the page, with no shared elements being duplicated between templates.
+Other shared template sections, such as blog post excerpts, should also be moved into their own file and loaded via `get_template_part`.
+The elements you place on the page do not have to be styled at all, but they should have some sort of indicator so that I can "see" them on the staging server, such as their file name in the HTML.

+*Due: Friday, Oct.
+30*

 Week 6 - Unstyled theme
 #######################